hbhutta/xenon-gas-exchange-consortium/README.md

 Warning: This might take a while.

-After sucessful ANTs SuperBuild, you will have to copy 'antApplyTransforms', 'antsRegistration' and 'N4BisaFieldCorrection' files from the `install/bin`, and paste it to the main program directory.
+After sucessful ANTs SuperBuild, you will have to move 'antApplyTransforms', 'antsRegistration' and 'N4BisaFieldCorrection' files to `xe-gas-exchange-refactor/bin/`.
 Now we are ready to process MRI scan of human lung.

 Note: If necesary, the details of ANTs Compilation can be seen [here](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS)